toggle

 With cloud options, you don’t have to set up or maintain physical infrastructure.
 The provider offers everything and you can host your data and scale as per your requirements.

-So, the major component here is the storage cost.
+So, the major component with the cloud-based data warehouse is the storage cost.
 This is a fixed, concurring cost you pay monthly or annually depending on usage.
 Some of the popular providers include Google Cloud, Amazon, Microsoft, etc.

 Provider